“Begin Where You Are” at Crane Arts: A Form Review

 You can start today.

-form_review_eye2Responses by Suzanne Seesman, Co-Director, The St.Claire
+Responses by Suzanne Seesman, Co-Director of The St.Claire

 1. What is hidden in this exhibition?
 What is in plain sight?

 2. Who would be this exhibition’s parents?
-What might it’s children look like?
+What might its children look like?

-The exhibitions parents remain unknown and its children are not yet conceived.
-Like The Boxcar Children, the Snickets and the Crendell’s of Don’t tell Mom the Babysitter’s Dead, this exhibition has the agency of an intergenerational youth group charged with caring for themselves and each other.
-It is an exhibition of strength and magnetism that will never be understood by the overly parented or the outright neglected.
+The exhibition’s parents remain unknown and its children are not yet conceived.
+Like The Boxcar Children, the Snickets and the Crendells of Don’t Tell Mom the Babysitter’s Dead, this exhibition has the agency of an intergenerational youth group charged with caring for themselves and each other.

 3. Describe one moment in this exhibition.